wtg/Shuttle-Tracker-Flutter/README.md

 # Flutter ShuttleTracker

 Flutter ShuttleTracker is a port for RPI ShuttleTracker that utilizes the Flutter framework for development.
-Flutter is an open-source UI software development kit created by Google that can be used to create apps for iOS and Android.
+Flutter is an open-source UI software development kit created by Google that can be used to create native apps for iOS and Android.

+## Features

+- Live updates displayed on map for shuttles, routes, and stops

+- Basic Dark Mode functionality

+- Automatic route toggling

+- Clicking on a shuttle stop will zoom to its coordinates

+- Splash screen that displays ShuttleTracker logo

 ## Setting up